MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/WebAss Specification.md

 - Fundamentals:  you MUST have the site layout exactly as described above :
     - do NOT change the filenames or directory location as we use an automated marking checker
     - make sure your files are in the _websystems_ directory
-    - make sure all file names and href/src attributes are in lower-case.
+    - make sure all file names and href/src [[Attributes]] are in lower-case.
     - do NOT capitalise the first letter of filenames
     - **ensure files and directories have correct permissions!!**
     - unreadable or unusable web sites will also be penalised
 - Technical detail :
     - minimum HTML 4.01 Strict and CSS 2.1 - our checker can handle most HTML5 and CSS3, but best to check with Ed's online assignment checker.
-    - do NOT use vendor specific tags or attributes – eg –webkit- -moz- etc as the validator may penalise you for this.
+    - do NOT use vendor specific tags or [[Attributes]] – eg –webkit- -moz- etc as the validator may penalise you for this.
-    - do NOT use deprecated tags or attributes.
-See [http://en.wikipedia.org/wiki/Html#Transitional_versus_strictLinks to an external site.](http://en.wikipedia.org/wiki/Html#Transitional_versus_strict) for a list of deprecated tags and attributes.
+    - do NOT use deprecated tags or [[Attributes]].
+See [http://en.wikipedia.org/wiki/Html#Transitional_versus_strictLinks to an external site.](http://en.wikipedia.org/wiki/Html#Transitional_versus_strict) for a list of deprecated tags and [[Attributes]].
     - do NOT use frames or iframes (this causes problem for my validator/assignment checker)
     - additional marks WILL NOT be granted for features such as Flash, fancy graphics, animations, audio/video etc.
     - watch out for "smart quotes" especially if you cut and paste from Microsoft Word.
-    - do NOT hard-code your page URL's inside your pages - your website should be "relative", i.e.:  href's should NOT start with "http://" & will be penalised.
+    - do NOT hard-code your page URL's inside your pages - your website should be "relative", i.e.:  href's should NOT start with "[[HTTP]]://" & will be penalised.
 - CSS :
     - You MUST use styles sheets to format your page.
 This MUST be in one CSS file, _websystems.css_
     - dont use @import since the assignment checker won't pick this up.